Jia Yan is a partner of our Corporate Department and a Co-Chair of our Shanghai and Beijing offices.

 Recognized as M&A Firm of the Year at The American Lawyer's Asia Legal Awards

 Yale Law School, LL.M., 1999

 Fudan University Law School, LL.B., 1993

-One Chinese sovereign wealth fund in its various asset management and hedge fund / PE fund investment transactions, which grossed hundreds of billions of US dollars in investment value.
+A Chinese sovereign wealth fund in its various asset management and hedge fund / PE fund formation and investment transactions, which grossed hundreds of billions of US dollars in investment value.

 Fosun Group in the following transactions, including: